Packages and Tools

 Dj Notebook

-This is a recent addition to the project.
-It allows you to use your shell_plus in a Jupyter notebook.
+This package allows you to use your shell_plus in a Jupyter notebook.
 In the root of the generated project, you will find a file named playground.ipynb which is configured with dj-notebook.
 As the name suggests, I use this as a playground to play with the Django ORM.
 Having it saved in a file is particularly useful for storing frequently used queries in text format, eliminating the need to retype them or search through command line history.
 Before running any additional cells you add, make sure to run the first cell in the notebook to set up Django.
 It’s important to note that dj-notebook does not automatically detect file changes, so you will need to restart the kernel after making any code modifications.
 If you need a refresher on Jupyter notebooks, you can refer to this primer.

 Marimo